 "My job just doesn’t feel like me."

-"I know there's more to me than this."
+"There's more to me than this."

 "This isn't the kind of person I want to be."